jbcarruthers/pres-league-rules/proposal_june_2014.md

 ## Section 0.
 Executive Summary

 - 20 team league, 14 guaranteed, others challenge for 6 spots.
+- one big pre-season challenge round (double elimination or round robin)
 - team entry based on top three players points
+- no mid season challenge rounds
 - league will be 2 or 3 full rounds followed by playoffs

 ## Section 1.
 Background

-A. Why President's should change
+### A. Why President's should change

 President's League has been Broomstones most competitive league for decades.
 Its rules and format have changed over the years along with the club.
 Its "problems" are a largely result of growth of the club membership.